Updated May 23, 2023

 - It provides isolation between containers which means containers do not have knowledge about other containers on the same host.

 - It provides better resource utilization as compared to VM.

-- If an application is running as a container, it gives us guarantee that it will run exactly the same on other as well without any error.
+- If an application is running as a container, it gives us a guarantee that it will run exactly the same on others as well without any error.

-It is nothing but any bare metal server or VM running on any server or hosted on public cloud which has Docker daemon running on it.
-It refer to a node in a Docker swarm or cluster.
-We cannot run windows containers like IIS server on Linux Docker Host however we can run windows containers as well as linux containers on Windows Docker Host.
+It is nothing but any bare metal server or VM running on any server or hosted on a public cloud with Docker daemon running on it.
+It refers to a node in a Docker swarm or cluster.
+We cannot run Windows containers like IIS servers on Linux Docker Host.
+However, we can run Windows containers and linux containers on Windows Docker Host.

 We hope that this EDUCBA information on “Docker Hosts” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.